RocketSoftware/AMC-VSCode-extension-signing/README.md

 - Double-check the checksum of the downloaded .vsix package.

-If the problem persists, visit the [Micro Focus Community Forum](https://community.microfocus.com/cobol/visualcobol/) or, if you have a maintenance contract for Micro Focus Visual COBOL or Enterprise Developer, contact [Micro Focus Customer Care](https://www.microfocus.com/en-us/support).
+If the problem persists, visit the [Community Forum](https://community.microfocus.com/cobol/visualcobol/) or, if you have a maintenance contract for Rocket&#174; Visual COBOL or Rocket&#174;Enterprise Developer, contact [Rocket Software Customer Care](https://www.microfocus.com/en-us/support).